 For the retailer, a co-branded card can attract new customers and keep existing ones by offering special incentives and rewards.
 Customers who have a co-branded card are more likely to shop at the retailer, as they can take advantage of exclusive offers, such as discounts, cashback, miles, or loyalty points.

-For the cardholder, co-branded cards offer an opportunity to save money and earn rewards while shopping at their favourite store or merchant.
+For the cardholder, co-branded credit card benefits include an opportunity to save money and earn rewards while shopping at their favourite store or merchant.
 Co-branded cards typically come with perks that are not available with regular credit or debit cards, such as exclusive access to sales, free shipping, and other benefits.
 Cardholders can also earn rewards for every purchase made using their co-branded card, which can be redeemed for future purchases, travel, or other rewards.
 Co-branded cards can also offer additional benefits such as extended warranties, price protection, and travel insurance.

 There are also potential cons of co-branded cards for both retailers and cardholders.